Deploy Azure AD-joined virtual machines in Azure Virtual Desktop

 Assign user access to host pools

 After you've created your host pool, you must assign users access to their resources.
-To grant access to resources, add each user to the app group.
-Follow the instructions in Manage app groups to assign user access to apps and desktops.
+To grant access to resources, add each user to the application group.
+Follow the instructions in Manage application groups to assign user access to apps and desktops.
 We recommend that you use user groups instead of individual users wherever possible.

 For Azure AD-joined VMs, you'll need to do two extra things on top of the requirements for Active Directory or Azure Active Directory Domain Services-based deployments: